cloudmesh-community/book/chapters/pi/case.md

 large white paper or board, or a tablecloth and take pictures of the various stages of the build so we can include it in this document.

-Initially we just put Rasbian as Operating system on the SD cards and test out each PI.
+Initially we just put Raspbian as Operating system on the SD cards and test out each PI.
 To do so you will naturally need an SD card writer that you can hook up to your computer if it does not have one.
 As you will have to potentially do this more than once it is not recommended to